The suspect in an Alabama sheriff's shooting death is the son of a sheriff's deputy

 William Chase Johnson was arrested around midnight Saturday after returning to the same gas station where Lowndes County Sheriff Williams was shot, Sgt.
 Steve Jarrett said.
 A handgun was taken from him, Jarrett said.

-Johnson is currently being held in Elmore County Jail.
+Johnson is currently being held without bond in Elmore County Jail.

 Williams was responding to a call at a gas station when he was killed.